IELTS Reading: Cambridge 13 Test 1 Reading Passage 1, Case Study: Tourism New Zealand website; with best solutions, explanations and bonus tips

 Keywords for this answer: travel planner, a map, public transport, local

-The answer is found in paragraph no. 4, line 4.
+The answer lies in paragraph no. 4, line 4.
 The paragraph begins with ‘travel planner’.
 In the subsequent lines, we can find the mention of ‘public transport’.
 In line no. 4 it says, “… .
 There were also links to accommodation in the area.”

 Here, the phrase ‘in the area’ can be replaced with the word ‘local’.